9 R Interfaces

 • On Line 8 the subroutine ends.
 All Fortran scripts must end with end.

 I save the code under the filename FtoC.f90, and transfer it to an appropriate directory (I use C:/Users/ahoken/Documents/Amalgam/Amalgam_Bookdown/scripts/).
-I then open a shell editor (the Windows command shell can be accessed by typing cmd in the Search bar), and navigate to the R bin\x64 directory.
-For my Windows machine, the address will be: C:\Program Files\R-4.4.1\bin\x64.
+I then open a Windows shell editor.

 I compile FtoC.f90 using the script R CMD SHLIB FtoC.f90.
-Thus, at the shell command line I enter:
+Thus, at the Windows Command shell I enter:

 cd C:\Program Files\R\R-4.4.2\R\bin\x64